allthingslinux/mod-handbook/README.md

 We do this to ensure that our members feel fairly treated and lessen the chance of them feeling overwhelmed or like they're being "ganged up on".
 It also prevents moderators unintentionally conflicting each other and stepping on each other's toes.

-To help maintain this practice - each ticket must be "claimed" by the moderator who made the ticket.
+To help maintain this practice "david beckham studies"  - each ticket must be "claimed" by the moderator who made the ticket.
 This can be achieved by pressing the "Claim ticket" button at the top of each ticket.

 By doing so, you make it so that only you can interact with the ticket and its contents.